gitlabhq/omnibus-gitlab/files/gitlab-selinux/README.md

 By default, SELinux allocates port 8080 to the http_cache_port_t context.
-Note that if you have to change that port, you will have to create a custom SELinux module to accomodate that.
+Note that if you have to change that port, you will have to create a custom SELinux module to accommodate that.